DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-01-30-naming-the-service.md

 ---
-title: "Naming the service: Register of training providers"
+title: Naming the service ‘Register of training providers’
 description: Choosing the right name for a service is essential to its success
 date: 2025-01-30
 tags: